 Relax and Unplug

-Tassajara is a welcome departure from the pace of modern life, with a history of healing and rejuvenation offered by the Los Padres Forest itself, bolstered by our natural hot springs, and legacy of zen practice.
-It offers the perfect environment to slow down and recharge.
+Tassajara offers the perfect environment to slow down and recharge.
 Surrounded by wilderness, guests are afforded the rare freedom that accompanies isolation from cellular and internet access to experience life at a gentler tempo, and time to deepen relationships with themselves, their friends (new and familiar), and the natural environment.

 Hot Springs and Bathhouse

-We offer primarily Swedish and shiatsu modalities, although mixed techniques and other traditions are a welcome addition when available.
-Typically, one or two therapists are available per day in our delightful massage gazebo.
-Inquire at the Stone Office upon your arrival.
+Tassajara offers primarily Swedish and shiatsu modalities, although mixed techniques and other traditions are a welcome addition when available.
+Typically, one or two therapists are available per day in the delightful massage gazebo.
+Inquire at the Stone Office upon arrival.

 The Library is a little-known gem tucked behind the zendo and upper garden, with a nice selection of natural history, Zen Buddhist texts, history, and other Buddhist themes and topics, alongside more traditional popular fiction and non-fiction books.
-Guests are invited to visit and peruse but books are not available for checking out unless you are a student.
+Guests are invited to visit and peruse; book check-out is only available to students.

 Zen Meditation and Sitting Zazen